Maedeh-Zarvandi/SimCLR-newmask/README.md

 ## Configuration
 The configuration of training can be found in: `config/config.yaml`.
-I personally prefer to use files instead of long strings of arguments when configuring a run.
 An example `config.yaml` file:
 ```
 # train options
 batch_size: 256